Avinash99b/Currency-AutoConverter/frontend-android/Readme.md

 - No text is stored or sent anywhere.
 - Everything is processed **locally** on-device.
 - The app only reacts to **user-initiated text selections**.

 ---

-## 🧭 Roadmap

-🚧 This is the main branch with core functionality.

-🔜 Upcoming branches will add:
-- 🖼️ **OCR detection** using ML Kit + MediaProjection
-- 🧊 **Floating overlay UI** instead of toasts
-- 🌍 **Live exchange rates** via open APIs
-- 🎯 OCR limited to user-highlighted screen area

----